-Women who have received the HPV vaccine must continue with cervical screening.
+If you have received the HPV vaccine you must continue with cervical screening.
 This is because it is still possible for abnormal changes to develop, even though it is a lot less likely after vaccination.

 Having regular cervical screening is important to identify cell changes and prevent cervical cancer from developing.

-Cervical screening, like all screening, is not 100% effective and some women will still develop cervical cancer despite regular screening.
-While the risk of cervical cancer can be reduced, it cannot be eliminated by screening.
+On the other hand, there is also a small chance a result will say that abnormal cells have been found when your cervix is normal.
+A further cervical screening test or colposcopy may confirm this. le the risk of cervical cancer can be reduced, it cannot be eliminated by screening.
 Other tests, eg, testing for HPV may be used to help decide when treatment is necessary.

 Having the test

 Cervical screening only takes a few minutes.
-Some women find it a little uncomfortable, but it should not hurt.
+You may find it a little uncomfortable, but it should not hurt.